aikerary/SocialNetworkAnalysis/README.md

 ### Input Parameters

-1. **-d <path relativo>:** Relative directory where the tweets are located.
+1. **-d <relative path>:** Relative directory where the tweets are located.
 The script should traverse the entire folder structure to find tweets, including those in subdirectories.

-2. **-fi <fecha inicial>:** Start date (dd-mm-aa) from which tweets should be considered.
+2. **-fi <initial date>:** Start date (dd-mm-aa) from which tweets should be considered.
 Ignore this restriction if the parameter is not present.

-3. **-ff <fecha final>:** End date (dd-mm-aa) until which tweets should be considered.
+3. **-ff <end date>:** End date (dd-mm-aa) until which tweets should be considered.
 Ignore this restriction if the parameter is not present.

-4. **-h <nombre de archivo>:** Text file containing hashtags for filtering tweets.
+4. **-h <filename>:** Text file containing hashtags for filtering tweets.
 Each line should contain a single hashtag.
 Ignore this restriction if the parameter is not present.

 ### Output Parameters